tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

     ![From the host pool blade, locate diagnostic settings under the monitoring menu heading, and select add diagnostic settings.](images/hostpooldiag.png "Add Host Pool Diagnostic settings")

-7. On the Diagnostic settings page, fill in the following information and Select **Save**.
+7. On the Diagnostic settings page, fill in the following information and select **Save**.

     -    **Diagnostic settings name:** Enter a name for these settings.
 ARM objects can have multiple diagnostic settings applied.